 Each g of sterile, ophthalmic ointment contains loteprednol etabonate 0.5% (5 mg).
 Nonmedicinal ingredients: mineral oil, white petrolatum.

 How should I use this medication?

-The usual dose of loteprednol eye ointment is a ½ inch long ribbon, applied into the conjunctival sac (the inner surface of the eyelid) of the operated eye(s) 4 times daily, starting 24 hours after surgery and continuing for 2 weeks after surgery.
+The usual dose of loteprednol eye ointment is a ½ inch long ribbon, applied into the conjunctival sac (the gap between the eyeball and the eyelid) of the operated eye(s) 4 times daily, starting 24 hours after surgery and continuing for 2 weeks after surgery.
 This medication should start to work right away.
 If there is no improvement within 2 days, contact your doctor.

 Before using this eye ointment, wash your hands thoroughly with soap and warm water.
 Do not allow the tip of the ointment tube to touch any surface, including your eyes or fingers.
 If you are using other medications in the eye, wait at least 15 minutes before applying them.

 Do not wear contact lenses while you are using loteprednol eye ointment.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.